 Sergio Toledano, went on to become a prestigious photographer.
 Several decades have passed, and Sergio lost contact with Elizabeth.
 He was saddened when he heard of Richard's passing.

-The Burton's were known to have enjoy many of the earlier years of their marriage in their home in Puerto Vallarta.
-Taylor, and Burton began their love affair in 1963, while filming the movie "Cleopatra".
+The Burton's were known to have enjoyed many of the earlier years of their marriage in their home in Puerto Vallarta.
+Taylor and Burton began their love affair in 1963 while filming the movie "Cleopatra".
 The Following year, Elizabeth accompanied Richard to the little - known fishing village of Puerto Vallarta Mexico.
 Where Richard was on location shooting the film " Night of the Iguana."
-At that point in time Puerto Vallarta was a small town, with few places to stay.
+At that point in time, Puerto Vallarta was a small town, with few places to stay.
 The story that has circulated over the years, was that the couple first occupied a room in a modestly priced hotel, by the name of "Hotel Ocean".

-The popular version to the story is that the hotel ended up being very undesirable to the couple.
+The popular version of the story is that the hotel ended up being very undesirable to the couple.
 Which resulted in the couple wanting to return to the United States.
-Soon after the depute ensued, Elizabeth, and Richard were moved to Casa Kimberly a rental in "Gringo Gulch", which was just across the street from producer John Huston's Villa.
-In years to come, Richard purchased Casa Kimberley, and presented it to Elizabeth on her 32 birthday as a gift of his love.
+Soon after the depute ensued, Elizabeth and Richard have moved to Casa Kimberly a rental in "Gringo Gulch", which was just across the street from producer John Huston's Villa.
+In years to come, Richard purchased Casa Kimberley and presented it to Elizabeth on her 32 birthday as a gift of his love.

-Some time Later, the couple purchased the villa directly across the street.
-The two villa's were connected by a bridge, which was a replica of "The Bridge of Sighs," that can be found in Venice Italy.
-The bridge was painted pink, and remains pink to this day.
+Sometime Later, the couple purchased the villa directly across the street.
+The two villa were connected by a bridge, which was a replica of "The Bridge of Sighs," that can be found in Venice Italy.
+The bridge was painted pink and remains pink to this day.

 The Burton's had a profound effect on the small fishing town of Puerto Vallarta.
-After the world took note of the couples love for the town, development in Puerto Vallarta took off, and has never slowed down.
-It has over the years became a major tourist destinations, and remains so today.
+After the world took note of the couples love for the town, development in Puerto Vallarta took off and has never slowed down.
+It has over the years became a major tourist destination, and remains so today.

 In hindsight how could Elizabeth, and Richards love not have deepened in Puerto Vallarta?
-A love that bloomed , and resulted in a long time love that lasted most likely through out both of their lives.
-One only has to look at the "stage" Puerto Vallarta .
-Which possesses the sparkling blue Pacific ocean, the warm sand beneath once toes, and the bluest of sky, and not to mention the most fabulous sunsets in the world.
+A love that bloomed, and resulted in a long time love that lasted most likely throughout both of their lives.
+One only has to look at the "stage" Puerto Vallarta.
+Which possesses the sparkling blue Pacific ocean, the warm sand beneath once toes, and the bluest of the sky, and not to mention the most fabulous sunsets in the world.

 Elizabeth Weds Senator John Warner - How You Going To Keep Her Down On The Farm?